Efficient ground-state energy estimation and certification on early fault-tolerant quantum computers

 \end{lemma} \begin{proof} Let us first show that for our value of $\sigma_0$ in Eq.~\eqref{equ:maximal_variance}, the distribution will be peaked around $E_0$.
 By our choice of $\sigma_0$, it is easy to see that the contribution of the other energies on $[E_0-2L,E_0+2L]$ will be of order $\mathcal{O}((\epsilon\eta)^{50})$, which immediately implies that the distribution is peaked.
 Furthermore, the probability distribution on $[E_0-2L,E_0+2L]$ is well-approximated by a single Gaussian up to corrections of order $\mathcal{O}((\epsilon\eta)^{50})$.
-Thus, the variance conditioned on $[E_0-L,E_0+L]$ will deviate from $\sigma$ by less than $\epsilon^2\eta$.
+Thus, the variance conditioned on $[E_0-L,E_0+L]$ will deviate from $\sigma^2$ by less than $\epsilon^2\eta$.
 As our estimate $S$ of the variance deviates from the true one by at most $\frac{\epsilon^2\eta}{160}$, we have $|S-\sigma^2|\leq 2\epsilon^2\eta$, which means we will accept. \end{proof}

-We conclude that the test is sound: in the worst case, if we pick $\sigma$ of similar magnitude as the spectral gap, we are guaranteed to accept.
-But it can be the case that $\sigma_0\ll \Delta_{\operatorname{true}}$ depending on the initial state.
-To illustrate this, take once again the case where $p_0=1$.
-Then the test will always accept, irrespective of the value of the gap.
-This is because we will always only have one Gaussian component in $n_\sigma$ and, thus, the variance will always be $\sigma^2$.
+We conclude that the test is sound: in the worst case, if we select \( \sigma \) with a magnitude similar to the spectral gap, acceptance is guaranteed.
+However, it may also be the case that \( \sigma_0 \gg \Delta_{\operatorname{true}} \), depending on the initial state.
+To illustrate this, consider once again the case where \( p_0 = 1 \).
+In this scenario, the test will accept regardless of the gap size.
+This occurs because \( n_\sigma \) will contain only a single Gaussian component, resulting in a constant variance of \( \sigma^2 \).

-\subsection{Sample complexity of $GSEE\_CERT$ with rejection sampling}
+\subsection{Sample complexity of $\mathrm{GSEE}\_\mathrm{CERT}$ with rejection sampling}

-Let us analyze the sample complexity of the test above with access to samples and with a success probability of correct verification of $1-\delta$.
+Let us analyze the sample complexity of the test described above, given access to samples and a success probability of correct verification of $1-\delta$.

-\begin{corollary} Under the same conditions as Theorem~\ref{thm:main}, assume further that $|E_0-\hat{E}_0|\leq\sigma$.
-Then we can perform the run Algorithm~\ref{alg:certification} with probability of correct rejection or acceptance $1-\delta$ with access to
+\begin{corollary} Under the same conditions as Theorem \ref{thm:main_in_he}, assume further that \( |E_0 - \hat{E}_0| \leq \sigma \).
+Then we can perform Algorithm~\ref{alg:certification} with a probability of correct rejection or acceptance of \( 1 - \delta \), using